 1. Make Sure Your Therapist Is a Great Fit

 In order for therapy to be effective, you need to find a therapist who you like and trust.
 Therapy is a serious endeavor, so it’s crucial to consider carefully who you chose to work with.
-Your therapist should be someone whom you feel safe to speak to without any filters, sharing your inner thoughts and feelings without receiving criticism or judgement.
+Your therapist should be someone whom you feel safe to speak to without any filters, sharing your inner thoughts and feelings without receiving criticism or judgment.
 You may feel most comfortable with a therapist who shares your identity as LGBTQIA+, BIPOC, or Latinx.

 If you and your partner are seeking couples therapy, make sure you are both comfortable sharing with the therapist—if one of you doesn’t feel like it’s a great fit, you may not be able to fully share your feelings and issues.